pottendo/pottendo-Pi1541/README.md

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
 Some ideas:
 - Webserver to download images
 - Make options changeable via a WebGUI
-- Support for Pi5 (later, once supported by Circle)
 - ...

 Credits to Stephen (@pi1541) [Pi1541](https://cbm-pi1541.firebaseapp.com/) and [Pi1541-github](https://github.com/pi1541/Pi1541), Rene (@rsta2) [circle](https://github.com/rsta2/circle), Stephan (@smuehlst) [circle-stdlib](https://github.com/smuehlst/circle-stdlib) for the brilliant base packages!